 When it comes to picking a place to stay during your romantic weekend getaway in Louisville, there are a few places that we think are perfectly suited for romance.
 Each of our recommendations is located centrally near most of the places we recommended above in some of our favorite parts of the city, and they’re all unique examples of Louisville accommodations!

 - The Romance on the River package at the Galt House Hotel, one of Louisville’s most iconic hotels.
 Not only is the Galt House perfectly located right on the waterfront and in central Downtown, walking distance to everything, but it’s the home of 2 of our favorite romantic picks for food & drinks, AND an absolutely gorgeous pool.
 Plus, it’s crazy affordable!
 Compare pricing & check availability

 - The Love Birds package at 21C Museum Hotel.
 Arrive to a welcome plate of chocolate covered strawberries.
-Dine at one of Louisville’s best and most romantic restaurants, and retire to your room with sparkling wine and a bed sprinkled with rose petals.
+Dine at one of the best and most romantic restaurants in Louisville, Proof on Main and retire to your room with sparkling wine and a bed sprinkled with rose petals.
 The next morning, you’ll wake up already at a museum.
 How great is that?
 Luxurious 21C is a bit of a splurge, but it’s fully worth it.
 Compare pricing & check availability

 - Central Park B&B is an adorable, romantic Bed & Breakfasts tucked into the gorgeous Victorians in our favorite neighborhood, Old Louisville.
 You’ll also find the Inn at St. James Court nearby, located on a beautiful and famous fountain court in Louisville which also happens to be our favorite spot to go for an evening walk!